 Screaming Frog SEO Spider Tool is one of the most reliable and advanced SEO tools which provides detailed and helpful information on adjusting and improving a website.
 Just as search engine spiders crawl every web page existing on the internet, Screaming Frog SEO Spider Tool crawls a website’s images, backlinks, CSS, content, and many others as a desktop application.
 It basically crawls a website just as a search engine crawler would and shows you what the crawler would see, searching for and filtering out existing SEO issues.
 Thus, it provides SEO specialists and website owners with bad redirects, duplicate pages or content, missing metadata, and a lot more helpful insights to improve their ranking on SERP.

-Here is a list of what the SEO tool crawls on
+Here is a list of what the SEO tool crawls on your website:

 - Images